 Once you have finished splice tuning to determine what settings to use between two different types of filament, please follow the instructions below to ensure that these settings are used during your print.

-- To use the Heat, Compression, and Cooling Factors found during splice tuning, open your project and proceed to the ‘Color’ screen.
+- To use the Heat, Compression, and Cooling Factors found during splice tuning, open your project click on a color swatch.

 - On the left menu, select a color to open the options window.
 Ensure that you have created material profiles for your filaments by selecting Add New Material.